jfreboud/jfreboud.github.io/_posts/2021-12-12-linear-function.markdown

 **neurons** may be seen as different new **representations**/"meaning" of the input **neurons**.

-In order to build more abstract **representations**, one idea is to simply add multiple $ Linear $ $ layers $ one after another, building a Deep Learning $ model $.
+In order to build more abstract **representations**, one idea is to simply add multiple $ Linear $ $ layers $ one after another, building a deep learning $ model $.

 There are two problems in doing so: